Is Ally Invest a Scam?

 - Closed-end funds

-Assets missing at Ally Invest include futures contracts, warrants, cryptocurrencies, and securities on foreign exchanges.
+Things you cannot trade at Ally Invest include futures, warrants, cryptocurrencies, and stocks from foreign exchanges.

 Website Trading

-The Ally Invest website isn’t very appealing to the eye, but it does have some decent trading tools on it.
-During our probing, we found the trade bar at the bottom of the site to be especially useful.
-It can submit orders for both equities and options.
-Available trade types include:
+The Ally Invest website doesn’t look very modern, but it does have some good trading tools.
+When we tested it, we found the trade bar at the bottom of the site to be helpful.
+You can place orders for stocks and options there.
+The types of orders you can use include:

 - Market